eric-hsiung/REMAP/README.md

 The project website can be found at [https://eric-hsiung.github.io/remap](https://eric-hsiung.github.io/remap).

-This is the experimental code repository for the paper

-**Automata Learning from Preference and Equivalence Queries**
+This is the experimental code repository for the paper **Automata Learning from Preference and Equivalence Queries** (CAV 2025).

 It contains an implementation of the REMAP algorithm, unit tests, and code for running experiments.
 It additionally contains a fork where certain bugs in the [reward_machines](reward_machines) (Icarte et al. 2018) repository have been corrected.